dotnet/runtime/Documentation/cross-platform-performance-and-eventing.md

 We’ll use the following scenarios when defining priorities:

-- P1: Performance analysis in support of bring-up of the .NET Core runtime and framework on Linux and Mac.
+- P1: Performance analysis in support of bring-up of the .NET Core runtime and framework on Linux and OS X.
-- P2: Performance analysis of ASP.NET running on .NET Core on Linux and Mac.
+- P2: Performance analysis of ASP.NET running on .NET Core on Linux and OS X.

 To support these scenarios, we need the following capabilities: